 In any case, it is true that special creatures are living near the hot springs.

-Many hot springs are gushing inside, and the most famous one is this park where shows the beautiful bluish water but is off-limits due to the danger.
+Many hot springs are gushing inside, and the most famous one is Hot Creek Geological Site, which has the beautiful bluish water but is off-limits due to the danger.

 It is 15 minutes’ drive from the park to the sources of the springs.

 Into the mortar tub, 106 degrees F water is provided through a pipe with an adjustable valve.